Griffith Observatory School Program Information

 • Be Ready for the Program.
 Your bus needs to arrive by 9:00 a.m. so we can begin the program on time.
 This means anyone requiring a restroom must use the exterior restrooms located in the parking lot and/or eat any snacks before that time.
 There is no break during the program.

 • No Food or Drink Is Permitted In the Building or During the Program.
 To protect the historic building and its exhibits, food, drinks, candy, and gum are not permitted at any time in the building or during the school program.
 Teachers and chaperones must enforce this policy.
 The Observatory does not have facilities to store picnic or sack lunches; these must be stored on your bus.
+Also, please do not bring backpacks into the building.

 • Special Education and Special Needs Students Are Welcome.
 The Observatory is able to accommodate both special education and special needs students (including those in wheelchairs, with visual/hearing impairments, or emotional issues).
 However, we need to have advance notice to understand how best to meet the needs of the students.
 Please indicate the number of such students and what, if any, accommodations are required when you return your certification form.